 Take the window seat for the diverse views

-Whenever you can, opt for the window seat.
+Whenever you can, opt for the window seat on your Eurail trip.
 There really is no better way to enjoy the ever-changing landscape.
 And no better seats to take photos of the outside world from.
 You can do quite a lot of sightseeing from train, and you can learn pretty much about the architecture and the way people leave in each region.
 Which gets us to…

 Don’t shy away from regional trains